ylopez25/ylopez25/README.md

 - ⚡ Fun fact **I love to travel- Dream location is New Zealand**
 -
-###🔭 I’m currently working on building my coding skills using javascript.
+-🔭 I’m currently working on building my coding skills using javascript.
 - 🌱 I’m currently learning fundamentals of coding .
 - 👯 I’m looking to collaborate on building a ios app.
 - 🤔 I’m looking for help with decreasing my line of code.
 - 💬 Ask me about Forensic Pyschology.
-- 📫 How to reach me: yesenialopezrodriiguez@pursuit.org
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: If I'm not coding, I am freelancing or at the gym.